pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 [happy place]: <https://www.force11.org/blog/future-happy-place> "The Future is a Happy Place, by Maryann Martone"
 [april's blog post]: <https://aprilhathcock.wordpress.com/2016/09/27/making-the-local-global-the-colonialism-of-scholarly-communication/>
 [proposal]: <<%# link_to_id('/static/solutions/scholarly-commoning/index.md') %>>
-[collectives]: <https://cybersocialstructure.org/2016/10/03/think-of-science-like-an-incurable-intellectual-disease/> "Think of science like an incurable intellectual disease, by Bruce Caron"
 [ravi's blog post]: <http://blog.inasp.info/miles-scholarly-commons-global-academic-norm-2/> "Miles to go for Scholarly Commons to become a global academic norm, by Ravi Murugesan"
 [san diego workshop]: <https://www.force11.org/group/scholarly-commons-working-group/san-diego-workshop-sept-2016>
 [porosity]: <http://cameronneylon.net/blog/the-end-of-the-journal-what-has-changed-what-stayed-the-same/> "The end of the journal?
 What has changed, what stayed the same?, by Cameron Neylon"